its-imthiyas/Weather-Influence-on-Mobility/README.md

 Finally, I am deeply indebted to my parents, **Abdul Rasheeth** and **Shameem Begum**, whose unwavering support and love have been the cornerstone of my academic journey.
 Special thanks to **Hari Loganathan** for his steadfast encouragement, which has been a constant source of motivation.
 I also wish to acknowledge my family — **Ghousiya**, **Zaim**, and **Salman** — for their patience and understanding.
 Lastly, I am thankful to my friends for their continued encouragement and companionship.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.